IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 - Eth2 (`10-GbE (2)`) is typically used for device management but can also be used for data transfer.
 This port can run at speeds of either 1 GbE or 10 GbE.

-The data transfer connection must either be on the same subnet as the source data, or be directly connected to the server.
+The data transfer connection should either be on the same subnet as the source data, or be directly connected to the server.

 IP settings can be viewed and managed from the LCD screen after the device is powered on (see the IP address configuration section).